-In Part 2 of this blog series we will take a look at the leaders of the Platform revolution and look at how they leverage critical characteristics to create successful business models.
+In Part 2 of this blog series, we’ll look at the leaders of the platform revolution and at how they leverage critical characteristics to create successful business models.

 The goal of this blog series is to explain the platform business model revolution and look at its impact on the insurance and benefits industry.

 Platforms seem to be everywhere.
-They dominate how we shop, how we connect, and how we travel.
-Chances are you were on a platform while drinking your coffee this morning.
+Chances are, you were on a platform while drinking your coffee this morning.
 You might have been looking at an article a former coworker posted on LinkedIn, or maybe you kept track of an old friend on Facebook.
 Maybe you ordered that part for your son’s bike on Amazon… and those are just the obvious culprits.

 Platforms have changed how we buy, how we commute, how we vacation, and how our most dominant businesses scale.
-To date they have dominated simple transactions, but they are coming for insurance, voluntary benefits, and lifestyle benefits.
+So far, they’ve dominated simple transactions, but they’re coming for the insurance and benefits industry too.